eninedev/eninedev.github.io/entropy/handbook.md

 Faculty at Entropy include employees at 1E9 Advisors as well as industry experts with as much as 50 years of experience in math and computer science.

-## Assessments

-Assessments will be administered no less than once a week and no more than twice a week.

-1E9 Advisors reserves the right to determine the manner in which every Assessment may be administered
-- offline and require only pencil and paper or
-- online via a programming environment to be provided by the Program.

-⛔ WARNING<br>
-Low scores on Assessments may be grounds for removal from the program.

 ## Assignments

 There will be two assignments per day, on average.
 All assignments will have a cut off date.
 Assignments must be submitted on or before the cut off date.
 It is important to coordinate with the Program Head as soon as there is failure to understand or complete the assignment.

-⛔ WARNING<br>
-Missed assignment submissions may be grounds for removal from the program.

-## Weekly Check-in with Program Head

-Trainees are responsible for scheduling 30 minutes with the Program Head every week.
-These meetings are an opportunity for us to assess the Trainees' performance and provide feedback and an opportunity for the Trainee to ask questions in regular one on one interactions with the Program Head.
-Trainees will schedule these meetings to be either from 12pm to 2pm or 4pm to 6pm during the week.

-⛔ WARNING<br>
-Failure to schedule a weekly meeting with the mentor and/or attend the meeting are grounds for dismissal and may result in disciplinary action including removal from the program.
+⛔ _1E9 reserves the right to withdraw admission from any student who fails to submit assignment submissions on time._

+## Assessments

+Assessments will be administered at least once a week and no more than twice a week.

+_enine.school_ reserves the right to determine the manner in which every Assessment may be administered
+- offline and require only pencil and paper or
+- online via a programming environment to be provided by the Program.

+In addition to technical assessments, students are also assessed weekly on several factors including:
+- Adherence to processes
+- Attention to detail
+- Ability to work independently
+- Ability to work in a team
+- Completion of tasks and correctness of completed tasks

+⛔ _1E9 reserves the right to withdraw admission from any student in the program for failing to satisfy all assessment criteria._

 ## Mentoring